 The American Psychology Association (APA) citation style is most commonly used in disciplines such as social sciences, business, nursing, and education.

-The Chicago Manual of Style (CMS) citation style is most commonly used in humanities disciplines such as history and the arts.
+The Chicago Manual of Style (CMOS) citation style is most commonly used in humanities disciplines such as history and the arts.

 The examples below are for the Notes and Bibliography (NB) style.